 Welcome and thank you for visiting my site.
-My musical journey has a beginning, an end, and a beginning.
+My musical journey has a beginning, an end, and a new beginning.

 The first beginning was back when I was in the 3rd grade and heard The Beatles.
 They had already broken up but they inspired me to switch from the accordion (I kid you not) to the guitar, which I have played ever since.